axelvaldez/radical-companies/_posts/2-fiat-model/2023-01-13-lazy-greedy-cowardly.markdown

   <li>I work with people who are always ready to help me find meaning and dignity.</li>
   <li>There is no boss.
 We align, and we work and we create.
 It&rsquo;s all decentralized but cogent.</li>
   <li>Everything is fully transparent.
 No exceptions.</li>
-  <li>We consider all we do an experiment.
+  <li>We consider all we do as an experiment.
 It either works as expected, or we learn.</li>
  </ul>

 {% include related.html %}